 LS: Yes, because when I was young I had to fight to survive many adversities in my life and normally all the video games have a similar goal: beat adversity to achieve success.

 How often do you play video games?

 LS: In the past, it was every day.
 But now, on the recommendation of my coach, I only play video games at the weekend, on a plane or in my hotel room to relax.

 Do you ever play athletics video games and are you any good?

 LS: Yes, the Olympic Games video game and my favourite event is, of course, the 400m.
 I also enjoy playing the 100m and triple jump.

-If you played an athletics video game over 400m between you and London 2012 Olympic Games 400m champion Kirani James who would win?
+If you played an athletics video game over 400m between you and Olympic 400m champion Kirani James, who would win?